On the minimal Blow-up rate for the 2D generalized Zakharov- Kuznetsov model: Introduction and main results

-Recently, two interesting blow-up results have been proposed.
-On the one hand, Bozgan et. al. in \cite{Bozgan} proposed a proof for existence of a finite-time blow up solution for the mZK equation if the initial data satisfies $\norm{u_0}_{L^2} \sim \norm{Q}_{L^2(\mathbb R^2)}+\varepsilon_0$, with an additional condition on the $H^1(\mathbb R^2)$ norm of $\varepsilon_0$.
+Recently, two interesting blow-up results have been proposed for the mZK model.
+On the one hand, Bozgan et. al. in \cite{Bozgan} proposed a { analytical} proof for the existence of a finite-time blow-up solution for the mZK equation if the initial data satisfies $\norm{u_0}_{L^2} \sim \norm{Q}_{L^2(\mathbb R^2)}+\varepsilon_0$, with an additional condition on the $H^1(\mathbb R^2)$ norm of $\varepsilon_0$.
 Also, the authors propose that the blow-up rate is fixed and given in the interval $(\frac{1}{3},1)$.
-Their proof is based on Martel, Merle and Rapha\"el ideas \cite{MartelMerleRaphael} but extended to the 2D case, and require some numerical tests for the spectral properties of related blow-up linear operators.
-On the other hand, Chen et. al. in \cite{gong}, also using Martel, Merle and Rapha\"el ideas and previous spectral results from Farah et al. \cite{Farahetal}, proposed a different blow up method leading to a fixed blow-up rate given in the interval $ (\frac{5}{7},\frac{5}{6}).$ This proposed blow up rate, classified as stable, is far from the self-similar one.
-See Fig. \ref{Fig1} for details.
+Their proof is based on Martel, Merle and Rapha\"el ideas \cite{MartelMerleRaphael} but extended to the 2D case, and requires some numerical tests for the spectral properties of related blow-up linear operators.
+On the other hand, Chen et. al. in \cite{gong}, also using Martel, Merle and Rapha\"el ideas and previous spectral results from Farah et al. \cite{Farahetal}, proposed a different { analytical} blow up method leading to a fixed blow-up rate given in the interval $ (\frac{5}{7},\frac{5}{6}).$ This proposed blow-up rate, classified as stable, is far from the self-similar one.
+See {Figure \ref{Fig1}} for details.
 Also, the two mentioned recent results employ different Lyapunov functions.
 No minimal mass blow-up solution seems to exist in mZK \cite{gong2}, contrary to the quintic gKdV case \cite{MartelMerleRaphael2}.